One of Them: Flashback

 The 1991 Allied invasion of Iraq is under way.
 Sayid, an Iraqi soldier, burns documents with fellow soldiers.
 Some are resisting, and as Sayid's commanding officer Tariq orders them to continue, American troops burst in.
 Sayid tries to lie, saying that their commanding officer has abandoned them.
-However, the American soldier, Sam Austen (Lindsey Ginter) (who is also Kate's step-father) does not believe him.
+However, the American soldier, Sam Austen (Lindsey Ginter) (who is also Kate's father) does not believe him.

 Sayid is held captive by the Americans, who have found Tariq.
 Two higher-ranked military men ask Sayid to act as a translator, and he attempts to get his CO to reveal the location of a captive American pilot.
 Speaking in their own language, which the Americans cannot understand, Sayid's CO orders him to grab the American's gun and kill as many as he can.
 However, Sayid refuses.
 Austen knows they cannot get the information and call in the next man; American DIA agent Kelvin Inman (Clancy Brown) orders Sayid to torture the Iraqi officer; at first, Sayid refuses this too, but agrees after the agent shows a video of Sayid's family being gassed on the officer's orders.
 While interrogating the officer, Sayid learns that it is too late, and that the pilot had been executed anyway.
 Sayid is eventually released by the Americans, who are pulling out.

 In the truck, Austen asks Sayid if he has a wife or kids, to which he shakes his head.
 Inman says that the day will come when Sayid needs information from someone — and that he will have the means to get it.
 He can speak Arabic, much to Sayid's shock.
 However, Sayid vows never to torture again.
 Before he leaves, Inman gives him several hundred American dollars for a "bus ride back to Ramadi".